AAhmadi13/Chainlabs-Website/README.md

 <br> Explanation:

 1. **Website Structure:** The HTML structure outlines the overall layout of the website, including the header, navigation bar, main content area, and footer.
-2. **Visual Design:** The CSS stylesheet defines the colors, fonts, and spacing used throughout the website, ensuring a consistent and visually appealing design.
+2. **Visual Design:** The CSS stylesheet defines the colours, fonts, and spacing used throughout the website, ensuring a consistent and visually appealing design.
 3. **Interactive Elements:** JavaScript code is used to create interactive elements such as sliders, buttons, and animations, enhancing the user experience.

 <br> Overview: